-Students complete a graduation project in small groups.
+Students complete a graduation project in small groups (2-3 students).
 These projects are designed to address clinically and socially relevant topics, demonstrating critical thinking and application of knowledge.
-Additionally, the curriculum contains a research module "Research Methods for Health Sciences" in preparation of the graduation project.
 The format offers good potential for building academic and professional research capacity.

 Liwa College explains, that they provide incentives for publication, such as salary-based rewards, encouraging faculty and students to contribute to the scientific community.
+Yet, the experts note, that students should be further involved in research of the Liwa College.
+Teaching staff should be further encouraged to involve students in their research.